nrwl/nx/docs/shared/angular-tutorial/02-add-e2e-test.md

 If you have not done so already, stop the `npx nx serve` command and run `npx nx e2e todos-e2e --watch`.

-A UI opens.
-Click the button in the top right corner that says "Run 1 integration spec".
+Once the Cypress UI opens, select any browser you want.
+You'll see the `app.cy.ts` file that you just updated.
+Click on the file and the test will run.
 Keep the E2E tests running.

 As you progress through the tutorial, you work on making these E2E tests pass.